lfasmpao/safecore-api/README.md

 By using this code you must agree to this conditions
    - You must not remove the authors name
+   - Include the AUTHOR name in the footer

 License
 ----